Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 1: Preheat the oven to 300°F (148°C).
-Then, prepare the beef ribs by removing the silver membrane (see note) and cutting them into slabs of 3-4 bones.
+Step 2: Prepare the beef ribs by removing the silver membrane (see expert tips) and cut them into slabs of 3-4 bones.
+Coat the top, bottom, and sides of the ribs with the dry rub.

-Beef ribs slabs wrapped in foil on a baking sheet.
+Beef rib slabs wrapped in foil.

 Expert Tips